abhishekbhagat98/devops-webapp/README.md

 This project is licensed under the MIT License.
 See `LICENSE` for details.

 ## Contact
-For queries or collaborations, reach out via [your email or social media].
+For queries or collaborations, reach out via LinkedIn.